oskarhs/AutoHist.jl/README.md

 ## To do
 - Use VectorizedStatistics implementations for minimum, maximum
+- Add a few popular, simple methods such as Diaconnis-Freedman, Scott (with corrections for skew, kurtosis) and Sturges.

 ## References
 <a name="simensen2025random"></a> Simensen, O. H., Christensen, D. & Hjort, N. L. (2025).
 Random Irregular Histograms. _arXiv preprint_. doi: [10.48550/ARXIV.2505.22034](https://doi.org/10.48550/ARXIV.2505.22034)